freedib/gasio/README.md

 A general network I/O library for Linux, Windows & BSD servers

-Usage: TCP layer for game servers and Web servers
+Provides the TCP layer for game servers and Web servers

 Features
 - C10K library.
 Tested at 60k echo requests